-These students can speak one or more languages/dialects, including functional Standard Australian English (SAE), and have a developing knowledge of print literacy in SAE.
+These students can speak one or more languages/dialects, including functional English, and have a developing knowledge of print literacy in English.
 They are active participants in classroom and school routines, and are able to concentrate for longer periods.
 They purposefully engage with curriculum demands with increasing success.
 Their first language continues to be a valuable support, and these learners understand the value of code-switching - that is, the ability to change from one language/dialect to suit the context.
-They produce increasingly extended pieces of spoken and written SAE (although they may be more proficient in one mode than the other), which include their own innovations with the language.
+They produce increasingly extended pieces of spoken and written English (although they may be more proficient in one mode than the other), which include their own innovations with the language.
 However, they are still developing control over English grammar and building their vocabulary; hence, they continue to need explicit language to be taught, and teaching strategies supportive of EAL/D learners, particularly with academic language of subject disciplines.
-They are increasingly able to use SAE sufficiently to demonstrate their understanding of content and thus meet some of the achievement standards for their year level, as described in the Australian Curriculum.
+They are increasingly able to use English sufficiently to demonstrate their understanding of content and thus meet some of the achievement standards for their year level, as described in the Australian Curriculum.

-Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that:

-- placement on this continuum should be based on a body of evidence and not just one work sample - ability in one mode is not an indication of ability across all modes.

-- Learners at the beginning of this phase generally participate appropriately in classroom routines (eg group work) and are producing original utterances rather than relying on formulaic and learned language.
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 Student progress can be monitored during the school year using the EAL/D learning progression.
+It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes Learners at the beginning of this phase generally participate appropriately in classroom routines (eg group work) and are producing original utterances rather than relying on formulaic and learned language.
 In this phase, they become more confident as initiators of conversations and, with support, can achieve in most oral activities required by the teacher.
 Learners at the beginning of this phase communicate and learn through English in predictable social and learning situations.
 In this phase, they develop independence in selecting and using a small range of English features, while still relying on others to restate or suggest vocabulary and sentence structure.
 Learners at the beginning of this phase communicate effectively in the classroom, but not in all academic contexts.
 In this phase, they participate in, maintain and can achieve in most oral activities required by the teacher.
-Students: Students: Students: • speak with greater fluency and fewer hesitations, • initiate and participate in casual exchanges with ask questions and respond successfully in a wide
+Students: Students: Students: speak with greater fluency and fewer hesitations, structuring utterances through appropriate word order rather than intonation (eg Do you like? instead of You like?) initiate and participate in casual exchanges with English-speaking peers, and contribute information and express ideas in group tasks and classroom discussions using politeness conventions ask questions and respond successfully in a wide range of social and some academic contexts, using politeness conventions